Bridouz/hugo-theme-huginn/README.md

   - Javascript lightbox powered by Featherlight
     - A `lightbox` shortcode for simple one-image display (activated in frontmatter with `lightbox = True`)
     - A `gallery` shortcode to display all images in a directory(activated in frontmatter with `gallery = True`)
+  - Displaying a link and the name of a song you were listening at while writing a post (activated in frontmatter with `song: [title](link)`)

 ## Shortcodes